ogc16/ogc16/README.md

 ## Hi there 👋
 In a nutshell
 - 🔭 I’m currently working on ...cybersecurity solutions
-- 🌱 I’m currently learning ...cipher
+- 🌱 I’m currently learning ...docker,kubernetes,nginx
 - 👯 I’m looking to collaborate on ...innovative ideas to protect systems
 - 🤔 I’m looking for help with ...articulating ideas
 - 💬 Ask me about ...cars,incident response